Search

 Love You Forever by Robert Munsch

-• Another book that was not necessarily intended to be pro-life – yet, the beautiful journey of a mother loving her infant son to her son eventually holding her and loving her in her old age is extraordinary.
-This book is an excellent example of how life from the womb to the tomb is beautiful.
-The love shared through their lives brings dignity to both the parent and the child.
+• Another book that was not necessarily intended to be pro-life – yet, it is an excellent example of how life from the womb to the tomb is sacred.
+The beautiful journey of a mother loving her infant son, to her son eventually doing the same in her old age is extraordinary.
+The cycle of love and life they share brings dignity to both the parent and the child.

 The Velveteen Rabbit by Margery Williams

-Written in 1922, this classic story tells of how nursery toys come to life.
-Additionally, that real life – the one worth having – has a cost.
-The cost of love and sacrifice is what makes us better; more real.
+• Written in 1922, this classic story tells of how nursery toys come to life.
+More specifically, it demonstrates that real life – the one worth having – has a cost.
+This pro-life book displays a story of how the cost of love and sacrifice is what makes us better and more real.

 Pro-Life Movies for the Early Years